An idea that is developed and put into action is more important than an idea that exists only as an idea. - Buddha

 Stages of dhyana

 Inner diving (contemplation ways) and interiorised experiences are shown in a structured way in the Visuddhimagga compendium of Theraveda teachings.
 Four stages of interiorisation of the mind (called dhyanas in Sanskrit and jhanas in Pali) are enumerated in it.
 The work describes how meditators train their attention and the landmarks and stages they could encounter while boring and gliding along "within themselves".
 Practice hardly leaves out systematic cultivation of virtuous thought, word, and deed.
-Daniel Goleman of Harvard shows the work's "road map" for inner diving and its flashes of joy and bliss.
+Daniel Goleman of Harvard shows the work's "road map" for inner diving and its joy and bliss.
 Goleman goes on to compare other well-known contempation techniques with the contemplative points and streams of development of the Visuddhimagga.
 [Goleman 1975] [Dhyana]

 Many methods exist

 Also, several contemplation techniques are in use.
 One is the Vipassana method of observing, others include the "wall-staring" of Zen, a method attributed to Bodhidharma (Daruma in Japanese).
 In Esoteric Buddhism you find many more methods under the heading Vajrayana (Vehicle of the Diamond or Thunderbolt).
 Mantrayana (Vehicle of the Mantra) is a way that is recommended by such as Tibet's great, Medieval yogi Milarepa.
 Mantrayana uses mantras (sounds, sets of syllables, etc) to increase subtlety and gain awareness within.

 Some inner experiences are referred to in very symbolic language.